Get the book here: Joy at Work by Marie Kondo

 1. The pending ones

-These are the ones which require future action.
+These are the ones that require future action.
 Think outstanding bills and things like proposals that must be reviewed.

 2. The ones we MUST keep